data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 library(dataedu)
 ```

-## Exploring R quickly with `swirl`
+## Exploring R quickly with {swirl}

 If you're eager to get started exploring everything that R can do, we recommend
-installing and learning through [`swirl`](https://swirlstats.com/students.html).
+installing and learning through [{swirl}](https://swirlstats.com/students.html).
-`swirl` is set of packages (more on those shortly!) that you can download,
+{swirl} is set of packages (more on those shortly!) that you can download,
 providing an interactive method for learning R by using R.

-We are not affiliated with `swirl` in any way, nor is it required to progress
+We are not affiliated with {swirl} in any way, nor is it required to progress
 through this text.
 Below, we'll discuss packages, functions, and other skills
 that will get you up and running in R in no time.